jamescasipong/Touch-Me-Not-2D-RPG/README.md

 ![Touch Me Not](Screenshot1.jpg)
 ## Overview

-**Touch Me Not** is a Filipino 2D RPG game inspired by the novel *Noli Me Tangere*.
+**Touch Me Not** is a Filipino 2D RPG game developed using Unity (version 2022.3.8f1), inspired by the novel *Noli Me Tangere*.
 Dive into a rich, narrative-driven adventure where you complete quests, interact with intriguing NPCs, shop for essential items, and explore different chapters and worlds.

 ## Features